ingroxd/sheli/README.md

 . "${SHELI_DIR}/sheli.sh"
 ```

-Please, note that $SHELI\_DIR is mandatory and it will cause an error if not declared.
+Please, note that $SHELI\_DIR is mandatory and an error will be thrown if not declared.

 Try copy-pasting this short script:
 ```bash